top of page

 WEATHER: NOT CHRONICALLY CLOUDY BUT A BIT UNSTABLE

-But it is for sure the weather changes throughout the day sometimes - you might wake up to full sunshine in the morning and dress accordingly and leave the house, then it might possibly rain half an hour later, it can then be bright skies again as if it never happened.
-That's why I made a habit of not leaving the house without an umbrella, even if there is not a single cloud in the air.
+But it is for sure that the weather changes throughout the day sometimes - you might wake up to full sunshine in the morning and dress accordingly and leave the house, then it might possibly rain half an hour later.
+It can then be bright skies again as if it never happened.
+That's why I made a habit of not leaving the house without an umbrella, even if there is not a single cloud in the sky.

 TRANSPORTATION: TO THE LEFT, TO THE LEFT!

-UK has an AMAZING and fully connected train network system!
-Trains are clean, fast, safe and the best transportation alternative where you can go anywhere you want comfortably.
-London Underground "Tube" is simply the best transportation system in the world! (not biased, clearly...)
+The UK has an AMAZING and fully connected train network system!
+Trains are clean, fast, safe, and the best transportation alternative where you can go anywhere you want comfortably.
+The London Underground "Tube" is simply the best transportation system in the world!
+(Not biased, clearly...)

-Contactless payments are extremely common, some places don't even accept cash anymore.
-You can tap your card in all transportation (tube, bus, train), restaurants, or you can switch to Apple/Google/Android Pay and make your payments with your phone.
+Contactless payments are extremely common; some places don't even accept cash anymore.
+You can tap your card on all transportation (tube, bus, train), and in restaurants, or you can switch to Apple/Google/Android Pay and make your payments with your phone.
 Then, like me, you may even end up losing your card many times because you stopped carrying cards and even forgot their existence.

 FOOD: BRITISH CUISINE?
 WHAT IS THAT?!

-You can find all kinds of cuisine you can ever think of in London, I think this is the best and yummy feature that comes with cultural diversity!
-For example, it is very common to say "I am craving Thai food today, should we have tapas tomorrow or order Indian food, no, I want kebab".
+You can find all kinds of cuisine you can ever think of in London.
+I think this is the best and yummiest feature that comes with cultural diversity!
+For example, it is very common to say, "I am craving Thai food today.
+Should we have tapas tomorrow or order Indian food?
+No, I want kebab."
 Well, British cuisine...
-There is not much to eat there! (check my post about "Weird British Foods")
+There is not much to eat there!
+(Check my post about "Weird British Foods.")

 People here LOVE Turkish food!
-Whenever I meet someone, as soon as they find out that I am Turkish, they say "Yummy food" and ask "Please tell us where to eat Turkish food".
-I usually don't brag about my own country (or should I?), and if I were a foreigner, I would feel the same as them, as it is one of a kind cuisine.
-Luckily, London has many Turkish that serve quality and delicious food - YAY!
+Whenever I meet someone, as soon as they find out that I am Turkish, they say "Yummy food" and ask "Please tell us where to eat Turkish food."
+I usually don't brag about my own country (or should I?), and if I were a foreigner, I would feel the same as them, as it is a one-of-a-kind cuisine.
+Luckily, London has many Turkish restaurants that serve quality and delicious food - YAY!

-London might be expensive but there are various cheap food options like "meal deals" in the markets.
-These packages, which include sandwich-chips-drinks and you can choose from different options, usually range from £3.50 to £5.00.
-Like Pret a Manger and Itsu, it is among the food chains that we love and frequently eat, with the motto of get your affordable sandwich/sushi and get out.
+London might be expensive, but there are various cheap food options like "meal deals" in the markets.
+These packages, which include a sandwich, chips, and a drink, and you can choose from different options, usually range from £3.50 to £5.00.
+Places like Pret a Manger and Itsu are among the food chains that we love and frequently eat at, with the motto of get your affordable sandwich/sushi and get out.
 Most employees eat their lunch from these places anyway, myself included.

 Water is free because tap water is drinkable in this country.
-If you say tap water when you go to a restaurant, they immediately bring you a bottle and they don't charge for it.
-Or alternatively, you can order still or sparkling water.
+If you ask for tap water when you go to a restaurant, they immediately bring you a bottle and they don't charge for it.
+Alternatively, you can order still or sparkling water.

-Some sinks here have separate faucets for hot and cold water, still something I don't fully understand.
+Some sinks here have separate faucets for hot and cold water, which is still something I don't fully understand.
 Apparently, it's an old tradition that prevents any contamination between the two water flows.
-Thankfully I have a mixed faucet in my flat!
+Thankfully, I have a mixed faucet in my flat!

 BRITISH PEOPLE & THE REAL "ENGLAND" (outside London)

-You HAVE to take a trip and get outside from London to be able to see and experience the "real" England.
-In fact, once you jump on one of the suburban trains, you can watch the transition from urban city streets to urban green areas in about 20 minutes.
-England is a VERY green country, I am not exaggerating, as green as your eyes can see.
+You HAVE to take a trip and get outside of London to be able to see and experience the "real" England.
+In fact, once you jump on one of the suburban trains, you can watch the transition from urban city streets to rural green areas in about 20 minutes.
+England is a very green country, I am not exaggerating, as green as your eyes can see.
 There are also many parks in London, but this natural beauty outside the city really gives people a breath of fresh air.

-The classic English town consists of detached houses/cottages, wet roads (rain and humidity), at least one church or small cathedral and few local pubs.
+The classic English town consists of detached houses/cottages, wet roads (rain and humidity), at least one church or small cathedral, and a few local pubs.
 Prices are halved compared to London.
-Even the accent and dialect differs; in some cases, some of them are unfortunately incomprehensible for me!
+Even the accent and dialect differ; in some cases, some of them are unfortunately incomprehensible to me!
 Well, they sometimes don't understand my accent either, anyway.
-I met many British people who looked blankly at my Turkish and American education-based mix of accent - but body language usually works!
+I met many British people who looked blankly at my Turkish and American education-based mix of accents - but body language usually works!

-Contrary to the general assumption, British are not that cold people (well, let's say usually) Yes, they are a bit distant but when you start talking, they're actually nice and warm (and very sarcastic!)
-Politeness is in their DNA, the words like 'Sorry', 'Excuse Me', 'Thank you' are just flying around in usual daily conversations - which is an attitude that I appreciate the most about them.
+Contrary to the general assumption, the British are not that cold (well, let's say usually).
+Yes, they are a bit distant, but when you start talking, they're actually nice and warm (and very sarcastic!).
+Politeness is in their DNA, and words like 'Sorry', 'Excuse Me', 'Thank you' are just flying around in usual daily conversations - which is an attitude that I appreciate the most about them.

-In other big cities, like Birmingham, Manchester, Liverpool; there are different location-based cultural varieties.
-Still you don't feel London's multinational character and diversity in those cities, but more of an "England" experience I would say.
+In other big cities, like Birmingham, Manchester, and Liverpool, there are different location-based cultural varieties.
+Still, you don't feel London's multinational character and diversity in those cities, but more of an "England" experience, I would say.

-I'll be sharing more about London and the cities I visit/planning to visit in UK.
+I'll be sharing more about London and the cities I visit/plan to visit in the UK.

 Cheers for now!